zlatko-ms/hellonode/README.md

 The app is trivial and aims to provide a simple HTTP responder with a logger facility.

-It is very easy to extend/override the code in order to mocl or test any backend side deployement.
+It is very easy to extend/override the code in order to mock or test any backend side deployement.

 The Makefile is here to simplify the app dockerization process.